 Customer reviews are the essence of Trustpilot's online review community.
 We aim to provide a neutral space with trustworthy reviews that can help you learn how to improve your customer service and thereby boost your reputation.

 If you disagree with the reviewer about the course of events surrounding a review, we suggest that you don't report the review.
 We have to take a neutral stance in respect to disputes between companies and reviewers because we’re not in a position to determine which set of facts is correct.

 In many cases, the best option for businesses is to respond to the review by leaving a reply below it.
 People appreciate businesses listening to their feedback and following up on complaints.
 In our experience, companies that engage can win over unhappy customers, gain respect from new customers and resolve issues.
 Note also that if reviewers change their opinion about a company, they can update their review to reflect that.

 How to report a service review

-You can only report each review once, unless it's updated.
-To report correctly, it helps to know Trustpilot's User Guidelines (UK version, US version).
+You can only report each review once, unless the reviewer updates it.
+To report correctly, it helps to know the reasons for which reviews can be reported.
+These correspond to Trustpilot's User Guidelines (UK version, US version).
 We also have a quick guide to our User Guidelines here.

 When you're ready to report, follow these steps: